yuryalencar/yuryalencar/README.md

 🌱 I’m currently learning about Microservices, and how create CASE tools for generate automatically functional tests.

-🗄Portfolio and Projects: In this GitHub !
+🗄 Portfolio and Projects: In this GitHub !

 📬 Contact: Send a e-mail for yuryalencar19@gmail.com, or call me on [LinkedIn](https://www.linkedin.com/in/yurylima/)